Skip to content

 The app store, Google Play, has a large variety of free and paid programs designed to enhance your mobile experience.
 My over-all observation of the new Google Nexus 7 Tablet was engaging and I would recommend it to those looking to buy an Android-based device.

 DISCLOSURE: This review is based on my personal and honest experience with the above named product.
 I stand behind my opinion 100% good, bad, or indifferent.
 I was allowed to keep the above product in exchange for my review post.
 I only recommend products or services I use personally and believe to be good for my readers.
-I like to say a personal word of thanks to Staples for giving me the opportunity.
+I like to say a personal word of thanks to Staples for giving this opportunity to me.
 It was a pleasure to work with you!

 Discover more from Curious as a Cathy